knative-extensions/eventing-rabbitmq/samples/trigger-customizations/README.md

-# Trigger example with customizations
+# Eventing RabbitMQ Trigger example with customizations

 ## Prerequisites and installation